-What some parents do not realise (or accept) is that decisions regarding a child's current and future education, religion and changing their child's name are all "major long term decisions" which ordinarily need to be made jointly by both parents.
+What some parents do not realise (or accept) is that decisions regarding a child's current and future education, religion and changing their child's name are all "major long-term" decisions, which ordinarily need to be made jointly by both parents.

-The Family Law Act provides a "presumption" that both parents have "shared parental responsibility", which includes jointly making decisions about "major long term issues".
-When the Court makes a parenting Order, the "starting point" is that both parent's have equal "shared parental responsibility".
-This is not to be confused with the determination that the Court must then make in regards to whether the time that the child spends with each parent should be, "equal time" or "significant and substantial time".
+The Family Law Act provides a "presumption" that both parents have "shared parental responsibility".
+This includes jointly making decisions about "major long-term issues".
+When the court makes a parenting order, the "starting point" is that both parents have equal "shared parental responsibility".
+This is not to be confused with the determination that the court must then make in regards to whether the time that the child spends with each parent should be, "equal time" or "significant and substantial time".

-The "shared parental responsibility" presumption will exist unless the Court is satisfied that it should not, or a statutory "exception" exists, i.e. one of the parents is found to have abused the child, or has been the perpetrator of Family Violence.
-If the exception applies, then the Court will usually make an order granting sole parental responsibility over major long term issues to the other parent.
+The "shared parental responsibility" presumption will exist unless the court is satisfied that it should not.
+Or unless a statutory "exception" exists, i.e. one of the parents is found to have abused the child, or has been the perpetrator of family violence.
+If the exception applies, then the court will usually make an order granting sole parental responsibility over "major long-term issues" to the other parent.